 Being pregnant does not necessarily mean you are ready to be a parent.
-You may wish for the situation to be different.
 Maybe you have thought about adoption but don't really know what is involved.
 Choosing an adoption plan for your baby takes courage and love.
 Making a plan for adoption is rarely easy.
 Is adoption the right choice for you and your baby?
 If you are not ready to be a parent, you can plan your baby's future through adoption.
-Adoption involves the birthparents' head and heart.

 - Types of Adoption in Iowa